 Passion for Electronics

 Perhaps this was my/our most tiring year in college.
 In electronics engineering, our theses are not only about acquiring data, analyzing them, and creating results.
-We design prototypes (hardware and software), which are usually expensive and time-consuming.
+We design prototypes (hardware and software), usually expensive and time-consuming.

-Here is what we do in a thesis: we studying components, apply principles, and figure out how they could work together.
+Here is what we do in a thesis: we study components, apply principles, and figure out how they could work together.
 Designing it is.
 Then after we create the schematics, we build the prototype and embed a program on it.
 Lastly, we write documentation.

 But it does not end there!
 Testing and calibration follow.
 You are lucky if you could immediately test your prototype after building it.